inoxio/ansible-role-ispconfig3/README.md

 Quota
 ------------
 The list `quota_mounts` in [defaults/main.yml](defaults/main.yml) contains all directories that will be edited in the fstab file to enable quota on them.
 If the list is empty quota will not be enabled.
+You can overwrite this list by adding the quota variable in the playbook
+(See section "Role Variables").
 If the kernel on your machine does not contain the quota modules, you have to keep the list empty.
 This is the case for AWS machines that use the [linux-aws kernel](https://bugs.launchpad.net/ubuntu/+source/linux-aws/+bug/1773172).